⚑ Exercise 4: Compiler Inlining Parameters - Tuning for Binary Size Control

 ➑️ Next Steps

 Excellent work! πŸŽ‰ You’ve learned how to tune Go’s inlining behavior and seen its real-world impact on binary size and performance.
-In the next exercises, we’ll explore modifiying the gofmt tool.
+In the next exercises, we’ll explore modifying the gofmt tool.

 🧹 Cleanup